Liberty Hall (Quakertown, Pennsylvania)

-Liberty Hall is an historic, American building that is located in Quakertown, Bucks County, Pennsylvania.
+Liberty Hall is an historic building in Quakertown, Bucks County, Pennsylvania, United States.
 Purchased by the borough of Quakertown in 1977, it was added to the National Register of Historic Places in 1978.

 History and architectural features

 Built in 1772 as the first permanent residence in Quakertown, this historic structure is a two-story, 15 ft by fifteen-foot building with one room per floor.
 It was built using native fieldstone and has a half gambrel roof.
 It represents a simple colonial Quaker style of design.

-The Liberty Bell is purported to have been hidden on the property overnight on its way to Allentown, Pennsylvania.
+The Liberty Bell is purported to have been hidden on the property overnight on its way to Allentown, Pennsylvania, United States.
 In 1777, the Continental Congress had decreed that the bell be moved before the British Army captured it and melted it down for ammunition.
 On the night of September 23, 1777, six days after the Liberty Bell was removed from Philadelphia, it was stored overnight behind Evan Foulke's house near The Red Lion Inn at the corner of Broad and Main Streets in Quakertown.

 The next day it continued on its journey to Allentown, where it was hidden for the remainder of the Revolutionary War.